Hima0206/Docker_Projects/reduce-size-dockerimage/reduce-build-time/reduce-buildimage.md

 If we look at the rebuild time (the time required to rebuild the image after making a change in the application code)

-Default: 19 seconds on average
+Default: 38  seconds on average
-Optimised: 3.5 seconds on average
+Optimised:13.8 seconds on average

+docker images
+django-reduce-buildtime   latest    c5a6e4606ed2   9 seconds ago   1.11GB
+simpledjango              latest    b3da05667e40   2 minutes ago   1.11GB